 An expungement allows you to truthfully answer “no” when asked by your employer, potential landlord, or bank if you were ever convicted of a criminal offense.
-Our lawyers understand how expungements can change your life for the better.
+Our attorneys understand how expungements can change your life for the better.
 We feel confident we can help you accomplish this goal.

 Here are the main reasons people seek to expunge a criminal record and obtain an attorney to get it done even faster:

 Having an infraction on your criminal record can cause you to miss out on job opportunities, the ability to obtain certain licenses, and more.
-An expungement attorney can help you have the following (but not limited to) types of infractions expunged from your record:
+An expungement attorney can help you have the following (but not limited to) types of infractions dismissed from your record:

 After the requirements of a misdemeanor conviction have been satisfied, it may be eligible for dismissal.
 If you are unsure, connect with one of our experienced expungement attorneys.
-Our expungement lawyers are ready to help you to expunge the following types of misdemeanor offenses, among others:
+Our expungement attorneys are ready to help you to expunge the following types of misdemeanor offenses, among others:

 A criminal record can impact your life in many unexpected ways.
 Not only will you have to suffer the consequences of your conviction – fines, probation, community service, or jail time, there is typically also a residual effect associated with criminal convictions.